 Closing Prayer

-We acknowledge that everything we have comes from Your hand.
+Lord, we acknowledge that everything we have comes from Your hand.
 Give us wisdom not only to manage these resources well but to effectively teach others to do the same.
 Help us to create a legacy of faithful stewardship that points not to worldly success but to Your goodness and provision.
 May the financial principles we pass down be rooted in Your truth and demonstrate Your character to generations to come.
+In Jesus’ name, Amen.